 - Write it when you are fully ready

-If you want to work in medical research, work in the medical technology industry or become a doctor in Canada, it is vital to know how the MCAT is administered before writing the exam.
+Suppose you want to work in medical research, work in the medical technology industry or become a doctor in Canada.
+In that case, it is vital to know how the MCAT is administered before writing the exam.
 Your MCAT score will significantly influence any school when considering your application.
 Therefore, you must give it your all and prepare well in other aspects of your application.